Guide for artists

 Why use a QR code for art?

 A physical label has limited space.
-A QR code lets you keep the label calm while giving interested visitors a deeper digital layer.
-This works well in exhibitions, studios, open atelier days, art fairs and private collections.
+A QR code lets you keep the label calm while giving interested visitors the full story and artwork details.
+This works well in exhibitions, artist open days, art fairs and private collections.

 Create a simple QR label first